You are here

 We also learned in late-2006 that the DEC had referred the matter to the New York State Attorney General for enforcement purposes.
 We have been working cooperatively with OAG, and in early 2007, Attorney General Cuomo announced the issuance of notices of intent to sue ExxonMobil and other PRPs concerning the pollution of Newtown Creek and the aquifer.
 OAG commenced its suit in the Fall of 2007.
 Its complaint mirrors the claims in our case, but also included numerous state and federal claims for which no citizen suit is available.
 The parties have advised the Court that the OAG suit should likely be consolidated for discovery or for all purposes with our case.

-Over the past two years this case has been moving very slowly because Riverkeeper, the State and Exxon have been involved in ongoing discussions concerning a potential settlement.
-Clinic interns have been actively involved in representing the interests of Riverkeeper members and the Greenpoint community in these negotiations.
-This semester we were thrilled to finalize these settlement negotiations, and to announce a settlement to the public that requires Exxon to investigate and remediate all of the contaminated media on (and emanating from) the site and to establish a $19.5 million dollar environmental benefit project fund to be used to “green” Greenpoint (create open space, access to Newtown Creek, address contamination issues).
+From 2008 to 2010, Riverkeeper, the State and Exxon engaged in discussions concerning a potential settlement.
+Clinic interns were actively involved in representing the interests of Riverkeeper members and the Greenpoint community in these negotiations.
+In November 2010 we were thrilled to finalize these settlement negotiations, and to announce a settlement that requires Exxon to investigate and remediate all of the contaminated media on (and emanating from) the site and to establish a $19.5 million dollar environmental benefit project fund to be used to “green” Greenpoint (create open space, access to Newtown Creek, address contamination issues).
 To our knowledge, this EBP is the largest one ever established in the State.
-The settlement is currently undergoing DOJ/EPA review, and will likely be so ordered by the court early next year.
+The state’s settlement with Exxon has completed DOJ/EPA review, and has been so ordered by the court.
+Riverkeeper’s separate settlement with Exxon has also undergone DOJ review, and was so-ordered by the District Court in last May.
+We are now engaged in compliance monitoring with respect to Exxon’s ongoing investigation and remediation at the site.

 Spring Creek Composting Facility